tresorit/ZeroKit-iOS-SDK/README.md

 }];
 ```

+## Identity Provider

+ZeroKit comes with OpenID Connect provider implementation that you can use in your app.
+Use the `getIdentityTokens(clientId:, completion:)` method of a `ZeroKit` object to get authorization code and identity token for the current ZeroKit user.
+A user must be logged in when calling this method.
+The ZeroKit Open ID client used in mobile apps should have the following settings:

+- Redirect URL should have the following format: `https://{Client ID}.{Tenant ID}.api.tresorit.io/`
+- Flow should be set to `Hybrid`
+- You can optionally turn on `Requires proof key (DHCE)`

+You can add new clients and edit settings on the management portal.

 ## Example Application

 An example appliction is included with ZeroKit to demonstrate its usage.
 Open the `ZeroKit.xcworkspace` workspace which contains a `ZeroKitExample` project.
 It demonstrates the following features: